TurnGui/TurnGui/README.md

 # 👨‍💻 About Me:
 I’m a final-year Computer Science student at the University of Minho, Braga.
 Passionate about programming and building software that solves real-world problems.
 I’m actively looking for internship opportunities to grow my skills and contribute to exciting projects.
-Outside of coding, I enjoy fishing — a hobby that helps me relax and think creatively.
+Outside of coding, I enjoy fishing, a hobby that helps me relax and think creatively.

 ## 🌐 Socials: